ionos-cloud/ionosctl/docs/commands/commands.md

 ## Description

-IonosCTL is a command-line interface \(CLI\) for the Ionos Cloud API.
+IonosCTL is a command-line interface for the Ionos Cloud API.

 ## Options